MISP/MISP/CONTRIBUTING.md

 - If the commit message contain all the information regarding the changes, it's easier for the maintainer to do the review.
 - Avoid committing sensitive information, debugging code or unrelated code in the PR.

+## Contributing to a JSON library (objects, taxonomies, galaxy or warning-list)

+All of MISP's JSON format (galaxy, taxonomies, objects or warning-lists) are described in a JSON Schema, named using the convention `schema_name.json`.
+The TravisCI tests include JSON validation (via `jq`) and are validated with the associated JSON schema.
+When you update a JSON library, validate the associated JSON schema by running `jq_all_the_things.sh`.
+This prompts the JSON validation tests (via jq) using [TravisCI](https://travis-ci.org/MISP).
+It should be fast and easy.
+If the checks fails, review your JSON.
+Once everything works, commit your code and make a pull-request against the specific library.

+Documentation (in PDF and HTML format) for the librairies are automatically generated from the JSON via [asciidoctor](https://asciidoctor.org/).
+Look at [this example](https://github.com/MISP/misp-galaxy/blob/main/tools/adoc_galaxy.py).

 ### Translating MISP

 Thank you for your interest in making MISP easier to use in your own language!

 We accept translations on Crowdin: https://crowdin.com/project/misp.
 MISP is currently available in __ languages.
 You can help us bring more languages.
 Crowdin is a localization management platform that helps companies to translate their software.
-Note that CrowdIn is inpendent from MISP and they have their own [privacy policy](https://support.crowdin.com/privacy-policy/).
+Note that CrowdIn is independent from MISP and they have their own [privacy policy](https://support.crowdin.com/privacy-policy/).

 You can help correct, improve, or complete the translations of MISP programs into your native language.
 MISP can be translated into more than 140 languages this way.
 Most of MISP can be translated directly online, through a simple web interface, after logging in with CrowdIn.
 In order to get started with using CrowdIn, you can [read their introductory article](https://support.crowdin.com/for-volunteer-translators/).
 Note that only reviewed translations are included in MISP.